Manuinng/taqc-team2/README.md

 * `planning`: Include all the testing planning for the different pages, with their verification and data used.

+* `dockerfile`: This file defines the environment for our CI/CD, which includes Jenkins and Python.

+* `jenkinsfile`: This file defines the pipeline for the automated testing every time a code change is pushed to the repository.

 ## Technologies

 Our testing framework is built on [Playwright](https://playwright.dev/python/), [pytest](https://docs.pytest.org/en/stable/), and [Python](https://www.python.org), with [Page Object Models (POMs)](https://playwright.dev/python/docs/pom) as a core organizational principle: